-In a recent fireside chat, Soledad O’Brien, the award-winning journalist and producer, told Salesforce CMO Stephanie Buscemi that in times of crisis, opportunities emerge in every organization for true leaders to rise to the occasion.
+Soledad O’Brien, the award-winning journalist and producer, recently told Salesforce CMO Stephanie Buscemi that in times of crisis, opportunities emerge in every organisation for true leaders to rise to the occasion.

 “People in the workplace want a chance to lead, even in a pandemic,” she said.
 “Giving people the chance to run something is quite a big vote of confidence.
 And you need them – so it works both ways.”

-As impressive as those qualifications are, it’s what she has done in the last decade.
+As impressive as those qualifications are, they’re all from the past decade.
 In a previous career, she was a White House Fellow and Special Assistant to the United States Trade Representative.

-The offer, she says, may be a game-changer for the organization the boss didn’t realize they needed and can take pressure off stressed-out senior leaders.
-On the flip side, it can be as simple as offering to send questions in advance to a collaborator or to get on a call at 8 p.m.
+The offer, she says, may be a game-changer for the organisation the boss didn’t realise they needed and can take pressure off stressed-out senior leaders.
+On the flip side, it can be as simple as offering to send questions in advance to a collaborator or to get on a call at 8pm

 Wilkinson adds that this is effective even if the offer never gains traction.
 “There’s no harm, no foul,” she says.
 “It’s a positive intention, and people are going to notice that.”

-Of course, implicit in several points above is senior leaders need to foster an entrepreneurial culture that empowers middle managers (and in fact the entire organization) to ideate and execute new ideas.
+Of course, implicit in several points above is senior leaders’ need to foster an entrepreneurial culture that empowers middle managers (and the entire organisation) to ideate and execute new ideas.
 Now, in an unprecedented time of upheaval for business, it is time for all of us to step up.

 Find more advice for leadership, remote work, leading your business and more in the Leading Through Change series – our community is sharing insights and expertise to help businesses survive and thrive.